Spirent-Terraform-Modules/terraform-aws-stcv/examples/run-vpc-stcv-2instances/README.md

-Run 2 Spirent TestCenter Virtual traffic generator instances with public and test networks.
+Create a VPC with public and private subnets and run 2 Spirent TestCenter Virtual traffic generator instances.

 Instances can be controlled by the Spirent TestCenter application.